Shelf Life (film): Production

 The film originated as a stage show, written and performed by Jones, Stein and Turner.
 Bartel saw the show at the Lex Theater in Hollywood and the film went into production six weeks after the show ended.
 The film was shot on a very low budget.

 The film is dedicated "For the Garys" in reference to the founders of Filmex who died in 1992.

 Release

 A work-in-progress was screened at the Palm Springs Film Festival in January 1993.

-The film was rejected by the Toronto Film Festival and Sundance Film Festival.
+Thirty-two years after its limited festival run, a 35mm print was discovered and the film was released for the first time to the public on DVD, Blu-ray and VOD by distributor Liberation Hall.

 Reception

 Todd McCarthy of Variety called it a "microcosmic commentary on vaunted family values and media generation" and that it "features some of the best direction in any of [Bartel]'s films".